Documentation

 F12,F8,F2, orDel). - Select your USB drive from the boot list to boot into Nebula Linux.

-- Once on the live desktop, double-click the Install Nebula Linux icon to launch the Calamares Installer and install it to your hard drive!
+- Once on the live desktop, launch Install Nebula Linux from the app launcher (Super+Space) to install it to your hard drive!

 Post-Install Setup